 An application may be received from resident members of the Academy who will have completed at least two years of otolaryngology residency training (excluding surgical internship) in an accredited program at the time of service.
 Academy members in training fellowships are also eligible.
 Priority is given to residents in PGY4 or 5 or fellows in training, because of their advance surgical training.
 Prior recipients of a Humanitarian Efforts Resident Travel Grant are ineligible.

-For our 2018 Humanitarian Travel Grant Awardees, click here.
+For Humanitarian Travel Grant Awardee articles, click here.

 NOTE: For missions in the first six months of the year (January-June) the application deadline is November 30 of the previous year.
 For missions in the second six months (July through December,) the deadline is May 31 of the same year.